 Where to Buy Dryel At-home Cleaning Kits

 You can buy the Dryel at-home dry cleaning Dryel Starter Kit and the Dryel pen for dry-cleaning-on-the-go at most local grocery stores in the US and selected stores in Canada.
-See the Dryel official webpage for retailers.
 You can also order the Dryel products online at HSN, Target and Amazon just to mention a few.
 The same is true for the Dryel at-home dry-cleaning Refill Kit.

 When you like the blog, you may also want to get my style recipe book How to Dress for Success in Midlife.
 Buy your copy now.